Azure/reliable-web-app-pattern-java/README.md

 azd deploy
 ```

+The provisioning and deployment process can take anywhere from 20 minutes to over an hour, depending on system load and your bandwidth.

-### (Optional) Add Users to Azure Active Directory enterprise applications
+### 7. (Optional) Add Users to Azure Active Directory enterprise applications

-The next step is to add a user to the application and assign them a role.
-To do this, go to Azure Portal --> Azure Active Directory --> Enterprise Applications and search for the Proseware application.
-Add a user to the application.
+By default, your user account is added to the application.
+To enable additional users:

+- Sign in to the [Azure Portal](https://portal.azure.com).
+- Select **Azure Active Directory** -> **Enterprise Applications**.
+- Search for, then select **Proseware**.
+- Add the user to the application:

 ![Proseware Azure Active Directory Enterprise Applications](docs/assets/AAD-Enterprise-Application.png)

-### Navigate to Proseware

-After adding the user, open the browser and navigate to *Proseware*.
-Use the following command to get the site name.
+### 8. Open and use the application

+Use the following to find the URL for the Proseware application that you have deployed:

 ```shell
 azd env get-values --output json | jq -r .frontdoor_url